unklejo/goat.taxi-fares/README.md

-## Taxi Fare Calculator
+# Taxi Fare Calculator

+## User Requirements

 This project is a taxi fare calculator that reads distance and time records, calculates the fare based on given rules, and outputs the fare along with the processed records.
-Below are the product requirements for this project:
+Below are the user requirements for this project:
 ### (i) Overview

 1. The base fare is 400 yen for up to 1 km.